ExpectoX1/server_automate/README.md

 Case of empty inventory file
 [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'

-Installation:

-Pip:
-Ansible
-configparser
-schedule
-streamlit

-Linux Installation
-sshpass for password case => apt-get install

-note: to use ansible with password you must once ssh into server and add fingerprint